 2. SAFER FOOD.

-By growing your own food, there are no worries about contamination from the farms, manufacturing plants or during delivery.
+By growing your own garden, there are no worries about contamination from the farms, manufacturing plants or during delivery.
 If it’s in your backyard, you control the production and everything that goes into it from start to finish.

 3. BETTER HEALTH.